 Australia has some of the most innovative and interesting examples of ergonomics engineering in practise – both historically, recently and right now.
-Ranging from some of the most functional (yet aesthetic) building designs through to height-adjustable desks, Dohrmann is proud to have used a broad range of specialty engineering experience to deliver measurable improvements and outcomes for safety, functionality, and productivity.
+Ranging from some of the most functional (yet aesthetic) building designs through to height-adjustable desks, Dohrmann Consulting is proud to have used a broad range of specialty engineering experience to deliver measurable improvements and outcomes for safety, functionality, and productivity.

 1. A work space for the 21st century